The History of ReikiThe Founder of Reiki

 The history of Usui Reiki begins with its founder, Dr. Mikao Usui.
 Sometimes called the Usui Sensei, Dr. Mikao Usui was born to a wealthy Buddhist family in 1865.
-Dr. Usui’s family was able to give their son a well-rounded education for the time.
+They were able to give their son a well-rounded education for the time.
 As a child, Dr. Usui studied in a Buddhist monastery where he was taught martial arts, swordsmanship, and the Japanese form of Chi Kung, known as Kiko.

 Dr. Usui travelled a great deal during his lifetime.
-He studied healing systems of all types and held different professions including reporter, secretary, missionary, public servant and guard.
+He studied healing systems of all types and held different professions including reporter, missionary, public servant and guard.
 Finally, he became a Buddhist priest / monk and lived in a monastery.

-Sometime during his years of training in the monastery, Dr. Usui attended his own training rediscovery course in a cave on Mount Kurama.
-For 21 days, Dr. Usui fasted, meditated and prayed.
+Sometimes during his years of training in the monastery, Dr. Usui attended his own training rediscovery course in a cave on Mount Kurama.
+For 21 days he fasted, meditated and prayed.
 On the morning of the twenty-first day, Dr. Usui experienced an event that would change his life forever.
 He saw ancient Sanskrit symbols that helped him develop the system of healing he had been struggling to invent.
 Usui Reiki was born.

 Spread of Reiki to the West

-Hawayo Takata was Tokyo in 1935.
-Mrs. Takata was very ill and in need of surgery, but she strongly felt through her instinct that she didn’t need that surgery to be healed.
+Hawayo Takata arrived in Tokyo in 1935.
+Mrs Takata was very ill and in need of surgery, but she strongly felt through her instinct that she didn’t need surgery to be healed.
 After asking her doctor about alternative treatments for her condition, she was told about the Reiki practitioner in town.
 Mrs. Takata had never heard of Reiki, but she made an appointment, even though she was slightly skeptical.
-Following her initial meeting with Dr. Hayashi, Mrs. Takata saw Dr. Hayashi on a daily basis.
-She found the sessions to be relaxing and pleasant and, ultimately, healing.
+Following her initial meeting with Dr. Hayashi, Mrs Takata saw Dr. Hayashi on a daily basis.
+She found the sessions to be relaxing and pleasant and ultimately healing.